-DNA double helix A G A
+DNA A G A

-Т G Т
+double helix Т G Т

 mRNA transcribed 5' A U

 Appropriate tRNA anticodon U G 5'

-Amino acids incor- porated into protein ] me t . . . .
+Amino acids incor- porated into protein ] me t

-- 2. Consider the RNA sequence below.
-Suppose that the fourth base, C, were mutated to a U. GAGCGUGCGAACC - 2a.
-How many amino acids might be affected if the code were nonoverlapping triplet? - 2b.
-How many if the code were overlapping triplet? - 2c.
-Partially overlapping triplet? - 2d.
-How would your answers be affected if the mutation were a deletion of the C? - 3.
-Describe every instance you know of where base pairing is critical.
-Draw a crude picture of each. - 4.
-You want to determine whether nitrogen fixation is taking place in a lake deep below the Antarctic permafrost.
+2. Consider the RNA sequence below.
+Suppose that the fourth base, C, were mutated to a U. GAGCGUGCGAACC

+2a.
+How many amino acids might be affected if the code were nonoverlapping triplet?

+2b.
+How many if the code were overlapping triplet?

+2c.
+Partially overlapping triplet?

+2d.
+How would your answers be affected if the mutation were a deletion of the C?

+3. You want to determine whether nitrogen fixation is taking place in a lake deep below the Antarctic permafrost.
 You could try to measure nitrogen fixation directly, but it is impossible to get to the lake with the necessary equipment, and a laboratory measurement of fixation in lake water sampled from the lake would be fraught with uncertainty.
 You therefore decide an indirect approach: isolating DNA from a lake water sample and determining whether there are any genes present that encode nitrogenase, the enzyme responsible for nitrogen fixation.